christliebdela/Comment-Cleaner-VsCode-Ext/README.md

 Comment Cleaner Pro is a powerful VS Code extension for removing comments from source code files.
 It helps you streamline your code by efficiently removing all types of comments (line, block, and documentation) across 20+ programming languages while preserving the core functionality of your code.

+## The Ironic Truth

+> "Yes, this comment remover has comments in its source code.
+It's like a barber with fabulous hair."

+We believe in documenting our code to help contributors, even while building a tool that removes comments.
+Our extension removes comments from _production code_, not development code.
+We're like dentists who eat candy but still brush their teeth! 😉

+You could say our source code lives by the motto: _"Do as I say, not as I'm coded."_

 ## Key Features

 ### Comprehensive Language Support